PoulavBhowmick03/fedlearnPOC/README.md

 #### Step 1: Registration

-- Register using their cryptocurrency wallets, creating a secure and verifiable identity.
+- Register using their wallets, creating a secure and verifiable identity.

 #### Step 2: Participation